Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick MiMo-V2.5 if you want the stronger benchmark profile.
-GLM-4.7 only becomes the better choice if coding is the priority or you want the cheaper token bill.
+GLM-4.7 only becomes the better choice if coding is the priority.

 MiMo-V2.5's sharpest advantage is in agentic, where it averages 65.8 against 45.3.
 The single biggest benchmark swing on the page is Terminal-Bench 2.0, 41% to 65.8%.
 GLM-4.7 does hit back in coding, so the answer changes if that is the part of the workload you care about most.